mybonk/mybonk/README.md

 # INSTALL MYBONK IN LESS THAN 10MIN

-NixOS Workshop @Buenos Aeres @Saturday 19th 2025.
+NixOS Workshop @Buenos Aeres @Saturday 19th April 2025.

 If you are really new to computing you may benefit from consulting our "[Baby rabbit holes](https://github.com/mybonk/mybonk-wiki/blob/main/baby-rabbit-holes.md)".